 Improving the Air Quality in Your Home

 There’s nothing like home, sweet home.
-But dust, debris, allergens, pollutants, and viruses in the air inside our homes can definitely make things a lot less sweet especially for those dealing with allergies or respiratory problems.
-This year especially has left us all with many questions about the air quality in our homes and what we can do to improve it.
+But dust, debris, allergens, pollutants, and viruses in the air inside our homes can definitely make things a lot less sweet, especially for those dealing with allergies or respiratory problems.
+These last years especially have left us all with many questions about the air quality in our homes and what we can do to improve it.

 If you think better air quality in your home is a lost cause, here is some information you may want to consider: Your heating, ventilation, and air conditioning (HVAC) systems are able to help.
 There is equipment that can be installed/retrofitted to an existing forced-air system to help purify and clean the air in your home.

 The three most common air quality upgrades that you can put in your home are: germicidal UV lights, electrostatic air filters, and whole-home humidifiers.

 It is impossible to see with our eyes, but germs, bacteria, viruses, and mold can be in the air we breathe.
 Germicidal UV lights are used in hospitals to kill these airborne problems and reduce the spread of sickness.
 The same technology is available on a smaller scale for our homes.
 Installed in the ductwork of your HVAC system, germicidal UV lights can help disinfect the air you breathe.
 Whether you have a compromised immune system, kids bringing home germs from school, or you work around other people and want to avoid getting sick and missing work, a UV light could help.

 2. ELECTROSTATIC AIR FILTER